-The constructed analog model depicts enhanced (suppressed) convection shifting eastward to the Maritime Continent (Americas/Africa).
+The constructed analog model depicts more robust eastward propagation of the subseasonal signal, with enhanced (suppressed) convection propagating from the Indian Ocean to the West Pacific (returning to the equatorial Indian Ocean).

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days